OpCo – A DAO-adjacent Entity for Strategy Execution

 • Works with the relevant parties to produce a detailed, actual budget for OpCo, ratified by the OAT and the DAO.
 In the future, we expect the Chief of Coins to help facilitate a DAO-wide budget together with the relevant parties.

-• Before a DAO-wide budget is created, responsible for requesting additional funds to ensure the entity’s operations if ARB allocated for OpCo’s OpEx is close to being depleted.
+• Before a DAO-wide budget is created, responsible for requesting additional funds to ensure the entity’s operations if capital allocated for OpCo’s OpEx is close to being depleted.

 • Verifies that allocated funds are custodied in a secure manner and utilized as intended.